 What are the causes of sibling rivalry?

-When we ask ourselves the question, ‘Why do brothers and sisters fight so much?’, there isn’t a one-size-fits-all easy answer.
+When we ask ourselves the question, ‘Why do brothers and sisters fight so much?’, there isn’t a one size fits all easy answer.
 There are a number of reasons for problems with sibling relationships:

 - Your style of parenting.
 Whether you tend to be a controlling parent who knows everything about what your children get up to or the opposite extreme, there will probably be more sibling rivalry than parents who are able to mediate their children to work towards a resolution.

-- Neurodiverse, special educational needs, and chronic illness.
-This, too, can lead to sibling jealousy and children who are constantly fighting for your attention. 🥊
+- Neurodiverse, special educational needs and chronic illness.
+This, too, can lead to sibling jealousy and children who are constantly fighting 🥊 for your attention.

-- Having a favorite.
+- Having a favourite.
 It’s very easy as a parent to dismiss this as nonsense.
 Even if it is, the feeling the child has should be taken seriously.
 This sense of being second-best can increase sibling rivalry.

 - Age difference.
 ‘Why are older siblings mean to younger ones?’, ‘Why are my twins competitive?’ 👭 Sibling rivalry takes place whether the gap is big or small for different reasons.
-A big gap and activities chosen for the family might favor one or the other.
+A big gap and activities chosen for the family might favour one or the other.
 A small gap and they can be fighting for identity and individualism.

 Is sibling rivalry normal?

-On the plus side, difficult sibling relationships can teach children valuable skills: managing conflict, negotiation, compromise, assertiveness, and a sense of justice.
+On the plus side, difficult sibling relationships can teach children valuable skills: managing conflict, negotiation, compromise, assertiveness and a sense of justice.

 What is an example of sibling rivalry?